• Home

 Let us stand together.
 (Isaiah 50:5-8)

-This same endurance is seen in Paul who didn't quit, didn't submit to the world.
+This same endurance is seen in Paul, who didn’t quit and didn’t submit to the world.
 He was weeks away from losing his life, but he wrote to encourage others who were suffering.

 There are lessons for us in this.
-The perseverance and faithfulness of this church didn't go unnoticed.
+This church's perseverance and faithfulness didn't go unnoticed.
 Their small size had nothing to do with their ability to be faithful.
-And they would be rewarded for their great faith and not their great size.
+They would be rewarded for their great faith, not their great size.
 Any church would do well to remember that.
-The faith of a church has nothing to do with its size.
+A church's faith has nothing to do with its size.

 The reward for their faithfulness was that Jesus would keep them from the hour of trial.
-This 'hour of trial' is most likely the Great Tribulation to come.
+This “hour of trial” is most likely the Great Tribulation to come.
 This hour will fall on the whole world to test "those who dwell on the earth."
-"Those who dwell on the earth" is quite literally the earth-dwellers:
+"Those who dwell on the earth" are quite literally the earth-dwellers:

 • Those who find all hope and confidence in this world, this life, and in this place.